bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

       <td>
         <p>

-          If you need your processed blog post URLs to be something other than the site-wide style (default <code>/year/month/day/title.html</code>), then you can set this variable and it will be used as the final URL.
+          If you need your URLs to be something other than what is configured by default, (for posts, the default is <code>/category/year/month/day/title.html</code>),
+          then you can set this variable and it will be used as the final URL.
         </p>
       </td>
     </tr>